Pre-Arrival Information Form

 Bread Loaf School of English

-Mail should be forwarded to Bread Loaf only from June 25 until August 2.
-Newspapers, magazines, and other items that are not standard first-class mail will not be forwarded after students leave Bread Loaf.
-Any mail in student mail boxes at end of session will be forwarded/mailed including first class and class papers.
+Mail should be forwarded to Bread Loaf only from June 10 until July 20.
+Newspapers, magazines and other items that are not standard first-class mail will not be forwarded to students after they leave Bread Loaf.

 Important Summer Dates

 |Classes begin||June 17 (Weds)|

 |Drop/Add Period Ends (for M/W classes)||June 22 (Mon)|